antoine-cha/codinfox-lanyon/_posts/2017-10-31-right-python-pip.md

 ---
 layout: post
-title: Right python pip
+title: Using the right pip for your Python version
 comments: true
-category: python python3 pip pip3
+tag: [python,python3,pip]
 ---

 ## Context